Royal Bafokeng Nation

 The Royal Bafokeng is the ethnic homeland of the Bafokeng people, a Setswana-speaking traditional community.
 The monarchy covers 1000 km2 in the North West Province of South Africa.
 The capital is Phokeng, near Rustenburg.
 "Bafokeng" is used to refer to both the tribal grouping as well as the land its members inhabit.
-The kingdom's current ruler is Kgosi (King) Leruo Molotlegi.
-Who has reigned since 2000.
+The kingdom's current ruler is Kgosi (King) Leruo Molotlegi, who has reigned since 2000.
 The Bafokeng first settled in the Rustenburg Valley in c.1450AD, the presence of the ceramics in the area suggests the arrival of the Bafokeng in the Rustenburg Phokeng valley at about this time.
 Kgosi Tshukudu became the first king of a unified Bafokeng in 1750.

 Bafokeng gained greater international attention in 2010, owing to its Royal Bafokeng Stadium, where six of the FIFA 2010 World Cup games were played, and the Bafokeng Sports Campus, which hosted the England football team during the World Cup.

 Background

 The Bafokeng tribe (Bafokeng meaning 'People of the dew', or 'People of the grass') own a piece of land in South Africa's bushveld on which 150,000 people, not all ethnic Bafokeng, live.
 Oral tradition suggests that when they settled in the Rustenburg valley, it captured heavy overnight dew, holding the promise that the land would be fertile and hence that the community would prosper.
 The Bafokeng struggled to buy the land, repelling invaders and imperialists as they did so.

-About 100-150,000 ethnic Bafokeng live in an area some 150 km north-west of Johannesburg, South Africa, with the balance scattered primarily throughout South Africa.
+About 100–150,000 ethnic Bafokeng live in an area 150 km north-west of Johannesburg, South Africa, with the balance scattered primarily throughout South Africa.
 The Bafokeng have retained their unique cultural identity and traditional leadership structures and are led by a hereditary kgosi (king), currently Leruo Molotlegi.